 If you have sleep apnea, but you're still functioning fairly well, it could be hard to qualify for SSDI.
 However, if your sleep apnea has caused other more serious complications, you may qualify for disability.
 An example of this is if your sleep apnea has caused heart trouble like cor pulmonale, an enlarged right heart ventricle caused by hypertension in the pulmonary veins.

-Sleep apnea can be quite serious, so if you think its effect on your health may qualify you for SSDI, consider calling a Social Security attorney.
-Harrisburg law firm, Schmidt Kramer, helps individuals with all of their Pennsylvania Social Security disability issues and will be happy to help you, as well.
-Give them a call today for a free consultation at 888-476-0807.
+Sleep apnea can be quite serious, so if you think its effect on your health may qualify you for SSDI, consider calling a Social Security attorney in Lancaster.
+Our law firm, Schmidt Kramer, helps individuals with all of their Pennsylvania Social Security disability issues and will be happy to help you, as well.
+Give them a call today for a free consultation at (888) 476-0807.